 In particular, enjoy some of these local, specialty dishes which we are best known for.

 It doesn’t get more local than a warm bowl of Brunswick Stew.
 It was here that this Southern staple originated, and you can enjoy its rustic richness at a handful of restaurants.
 This tomato-based stew blends lima beans, okra, potatoes, corn and peas with local game, chicken or pork, and is a wonderful companion to fish and shellfish entrees.
-Many restaurants, such as the Blackwater Grill and Southern Soul Barbeque, offer it on their menu.
+This stew is so loved that the Rockin Stewbilee is held in Brunswick every January to celebrate its awesomeness!
 Get a recipe for Brunswick Stew and try it at home.

 No matter where they come from, oysters are always at their best when they are super fresh.
 Fortunately, Georgian oysters are among the most flavorful in North America, and the Golden Isles is the place to shuck ’em and savor ’em.
 Several seafood restaurants include Georgia oysters on their menu.
 Consult our dining listings.

 The waters off the Golden Isles are teaming with red snapper, and the same can be said for the menus of our finest restaurants.
-From the elegance of the Georgian Room and The Grand Dining Room, to the casual bistros Catch 228 and The Blue Water Cafe, you’ll find the freshest and most innovative takes on this delectable fish.
+From an elegant dining experience, to a casual bistro environment, you’ll find the freshest and most innovative takes on this delectable fish.
 Our favorite: pairing red snapper with a dash of pickled peppers.

 Shrimp may be most associated with Gulf States cuisine, but we would argue that the shrimp harvested off the Golden Isles is even better.
-Local chefs put shrimp to good use on their menus, particularly when they offer the classic pairing of shrimp and grits like they do at Café Frederica on the weekends.
-You’ll also find innovative takes on fusing local shrimp with international flavors, like the shrimp and scallop dish at the Coastal Kitchen and Raw Bar, which is served over a gingery butternut squash.
+Local chefs put shrimp to good use on their menus, particularly when they offer the classic pairing of shrimp and grits.
+We even have an entire Shrimp & Grits Festival dedicated to this dish!

-Chefs love working with fresh grouper, not just because its texture stays moist, but also because its mild flavor serve as a platform for culinary experimentation.
-At innovative restaurants such as ECHO and Halyards, grouper takes center stage alongside a bevy of other coastal ingredients.
+Chefs love working with fresh grouper, not just because its texture stays moist, but also because its mild flavor serves as a platform for culinary experimentation.
+At innovative restaurants such grouper takes center stage alongside a bevy of other coastal ingredients.